christiannwamba/herm-workshop/content/00-before-you-start/03-mentality.md

 I understand that it’s either:

-1. You are here to learning every single thing I am going to teach.
+1. You are here to learn every single thing I am going to teach.
 2. You are here for just one page to close your skill gap as a professional.

 This is why I decided to find a balance for both parties and make sure you get as much skills as you can from this workshop.
 To achieve this, here are some principles that will guide us: